tsmcalister/CustomSoundBar/README.md

 This project modifies glappatoni's [soundbar](https://github.com/glappatoni/soundbar) to run in the background as an OSx Agent Application and adds a global keyboard shortcut `⌃ + ⌥ + S` to access the sound bar from anywhere.

-CustomSoundBar lets you to play custom sounds from the MacBook touch bar.
+CustomSoundBar lets you to play custom sounds from the MacBook Pro touch bar.

 ![Screenshot of CustomSoundBar](https://raw.githubusercontent.com/tsmcalister/CustomSoundBar/master/Images/screenshot.png)